KalebCole/Campus-Security-and-Evacuation-System/ArduinoMega/README.md

     *   It waits for the emergency button to be released (pin reads HIGH) before transitioning back to the `CONNECTING` state.
 6. If connections are lost while `OPERATIONAL`, it returns to the `CONNECTING` state to attempt reconnection.
 7. Status and events are logged to the Serial Monitor.

+## TODOS

+- [ ] Implement the serial comms with the ESP32-CAM
+- [ ] Generate the fake rfid and send it to the ESP32-CAM over the serial connection